Not all it’s cracked up to be

 If something is not all it’s cracked up to be, it is not as good as expected.
 It is common to use not all it’s cracked up to be when something is not as impressive as people claim.
 It is like saying something is not as good as people say it is.
 We use it to express disappointment about something.

 While more common in British English than American English, one meaning of crack (as an adjective) is very good.
-Crack is one of those words with many meanings.
+If you have a cracking good time, you have a really great time.

-Here are several common phrases that use crack:
+Here are common phrases that use the word crack:

-- To take a crack at something is to try something.
+- To take/have a crack at something is to try something.

 - To crack a joke is to tell a joke.